CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/benchmark/hpc6a-48xlarge_lustre.md

 ```{note}
 If you still have difficulty running a job in the slurm queue, there may be other issues that need to be resolved.
 ```

-Verify that your IAM Policy has been created for your account.

-Someone with administrative permissions should eable the spot instances IAM Policy: AWSEC2SpotServiceRolePolicy

-An alternative way to enable this policy is to login to the EC2 Website and launch a spot instance.
-The service policy will be automatically created, that can then be used by ParallelCluster.

 ### Submit a 576 pe job 6 nodes x 96 cpus on the EBS volume /shared